anasashb/predictive_modeling_credit_risk/README.md

 # predictive_modeling_credit_risk
 In the following repository, the use of two custom classes are demonstrated on the following loan data: [link](https://github.com/Humboldt-WI/bads/blob/master/data/loan_data.csv):
 - CategoryOptimizer - A custom class that extends upon an optimization function using $\chi^2$ testing for merging category levels demonstrated in class by Prof. Dr. Stefan Lessmann at Hu Berlin.
+The class is demonstrated in the following [notebook](https://github.com/anasashb/predictive_modeling_credit_risk/blob/main/data_prep_and_selection/prep_notebook.ipynb) of this repository.
 - ModelValidator - A custom class that serves as an easy-to-implement 5-fold cross validation for Logistic Regression, Random Forest Classifier and XGBoost Classifier.
 Class includes methods for validating the three models, as well as conducting grid search on RF and XGB.
+The class is demonstrated in the following [notebook](https://github.com/anasashb/predictive_modeling_credit_risk/blob/main/model_validation/val_notebook.ipynb) of this repository.
 - - -
 ``` python
 # Class to optimize grouping using X^2 test